aws/amazon-ecs-cni-plugins/CONTRIBUTING.md

 Any contributions should pass all tests, including those not run by our current CI system.

-You may run all test by either running the `make test` target (requires `go`, and `go cover` to be installed).
+You may run all tests by running the `make test` target (requires `go`, and `go cover` to be installed).

 ## Licensing

-The Amazon ECS Agent is released under an [Apache 2.0](http://aws.amazon.com/apache-2-0/) license.
+The Amazon ECS CNI Plugins is released under an [Apache 2.0](http://aws.amazon.com/apache-2-0/) license.
 Any code you submit will be released under that license.